 Naomi Murphy is a very proud Wakka Wakka women with bloodlines to Cherbourg Community, Woorabinda mission in Queensland, living now respectfully on Gunnai/Kurnai country in Gippsland for over 20 years.

-She has also been actively involved in Woor-Dungin’s Criminal Record Discrimination Project and was a presenter at the statewide Aboriginal Justice Forum held in December, which resulted in the unanimous endorsement of their submission for reform.
+Naomi is the Aboriginal Ex-Offender Employment Project Worker for Woor-Dungin’s Criminal Record Discrimination Project and was a presenter at the statewide Aboriginal Justice Forum held in December 2018, which resulted in the unanimous endorsement of their submission for reform.

 With nearly 15 years working in community Naomi has many achievements such as:

 - Creating 6 different Aboriginal and Torres Strait Islander female dance groups in the Latrobe Valley and currently the Manager and Director of Dreamtime Dance Troupe.